 If the prospect of ripping off skirting boards is too intimidating, beading is the main alternative to finish laminate flooring edges.

-We’ve published a detailed guide to the relative merits of beading and skirting.
-In summary, it’s usually easier to remove and refit skirting boards in newer properties than in older ones.
-Taking them off allows you to extend the flooring below the skirting boards with no visible signs of edging once you reinstall them.
+We’ve published a detailed guide on the merits of beading and skirting.
+In summary, removing and refitting skirting boards in newer properties is usually easier than in older ones.
+Taking them off allows you to extend the flooring below them with no visible signs of edging once you reinstall them.

-This neater method of edging laminate flooring is easier to clean and maintain, but it can cause damage to wallpaper/paintwork/plasterboard when prising off skirting boards.
+This neater method of edging laminate flooring is easier to clean and maintain, but it can damage wallpaper, paintwork, or plasterboard when prising off skirting boards.

-In summary, beading is a safer edging option unless you’re willing to redecorate/replaster the whole room.
+In summary, beading is a safer edging option unless you’re willing to redecorate or replaster the whole room.

 Note: Remember that laminate below the beading needs a 6mm gap between it and the skirting board edge to support expansion in higher temperatures.